perriera/for_interfaces/vm/digitalocean/README.md

 - Select `Ubuntu`
 - Select either 23.10 or 22.04
 - Review Droplet Type, CPU, Addional Storage and make any changes but the default selections are fine
-- Added SSH key for the machine you are using (click `New SSH Key`)
+- Add a SSH key for the machine you are using (or click `New SSH Key`)
 - Change the Hostname to something much shorter (aka. `ubuntu4g`)
 - Press `Create Droplet`
 - After a few moments the droplet will dislay, (click it)